-- 3.1.
-NOFORN is an explicit foreign release marking used to indicate the information may not be released in any form to foreign governments, foreign nationals, foreign organizations, or non-US citizens without permission of the originator and in accordance with provisions of the CAPCO Register and Manual (Reference e), ICD 403, "Foreign Disclosure and Release of Classified National Intelligence" (Reference u), DCID 6/7, "Intelligence Disclosure Policy," and NDP-1 (References v w). - 3.2.
-REL TO is an explicit foreign release marking used to indicate the information has been predetermined by the originator to be releasable or has been released to the foreign country(ics)/international organization(s) indicated, through established foreign disclosure procedures and channels, and implementation guidance in Reference e.
+- 3. NOFORN is an explicit foreign release marking used to indicate the information may not be released in any form to foreign governments, foreign nationals, foreign organizations, or non-U.S. citizens without permission of the originator and in accordance with provisions of the "Intelligence Community Markings System Register and Manual" (Reference e), ICD 403, "Foreign Disclosure and Release of Classified National Intelligence" (Reference u), ICPG 710.2/403.5, "Application of Dissemination Controls: Foreign Disclosure and Release Markings" (Reference v), Director of Central Intelligence Directive 6/7, "Intelligence Disclosure Policy, (Reference w)" and NDP-1 (Reference x). - 4.
+REL TO is an explicit foreign release marking used to indicate the information has been predetermined by the originator to be releasable or has been released to the foreign country(ies)/international organization(s) indicated, through established foreign disclosure procedures and channels, and implementation guidance in Reference e and v.
 It is NOFORN to all other foreign country(ies)/international organization(s) not indicated in the REL TO marking.
 Per ICD 403 (Reference u), release is defined as the provision of classified intelligence, in writing or in any other medium, to authorized foreign recipients for retention.
-See Reference e for detailed guidance on the use of the REL TO marking. - 3.3.
-RELIDO is a permissive foreign release marking used on information to indicate that the originator has authorized a Senior Foreign Disclosure and Release Authority (SFDRA) to make further sharing decisions for uncaveated intelligence material (intelligence with no restrictive dissemination controls) in accordance with the existing procedures, guidelines, and implementation guidance in Reference e. - 3.4.
-DISPLAY ONLY is used to indicate the information is authorized for disclosure without providing the foreign recipient with a physical copy for retention, regardless of medium to the foreign country(ies)/international organization(s) indicated, through established foreign disclosure procedures and channels, and implementation guidance in Reference e.
+See Reference e and v for detailed guidance on the use of the REL TO marking. - 5.
+RELIDO (i.e., Releasable by Information Disclosure Official) is a permissive foreign release marking used on information to indicate that the originator has authorized a Senior Foreign Disclosure and Release Authority (SFDRA) to make further sharing decisions for uncaveated intelligence material (intelligence with no restrictive dissemination controls) in accordance with the existing procedures, guidelines, and implementation guidance in Reference e and v. - 6.
+DISPLAY ONLY is used to indicate the information is authorized for disclosure without providing the foreign recipient with a physical copy for retention, regardless of medium to the foreign country(ies)/international organization(s) indicated, through established foreign disclosure procedures and channels, and implementation guidance in Reference e and v.
 Per ICD 403 (Reference u), disclosure is defined as displaying or revealing classified intelligence whether orally, in writing, or in any other medium to an authorized foreign recipient without providing the foreign recipient a copy of such information for retention.